tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

 Before we tackle the description of the possible cases we need to address, let us describe the following incremental improvement to the ABCI++ logic.
 Upon decision, a full node persists (e.g., in the block store) the extended commit that allowed the node to decide.
-For the moment, let us assume that only the *latest* extended commit is persisted.
+For the moment, let us assume the node only needs to keep its *most recent* extended commit, and MAY remove any older extended commits from persistent storage.
 This improvement is so obvious that all solutions descibed in the [Discussion](#discussion) section use it as a building block.
 Moreover, it completely addresses by itself some of the cases described in this subsection.